Circunomics/hiring_BatteryEngChallenge/README.md

 Follow these steps:

-1. Reading the data into e.g. JupyterLabs
+1. Read the data into your framework of choice

 2. Clean + visualize the data

-3. Selection of possible ML models
+3. Select, develop and evaluate possible ML models and its outcome

-4. Reasoned decision for a ML model
+4. Justify the decision for a ML model

+## How to submit the Challenge

+Only the final notebook has to be submitted.
+Please comment on the notebook the task 4.

+Please push you notebook to a bitbucket private repository and grant access to the user jobs@circunomics.com.

 ## Thinks to keep in mind: